hakyim/TO-DELETE-PrediXcan/Software/README.md

 Input Files:

 - genotype file
+- sample file
 - phenotype file
 - filter file - Specifies a subset of rows on which to perform association tests (optional)
 - transcriptome prediction model (sqlite db to be downloaded from [here](https://s3.amazonaws.com/imlab-open/Data/PredictDB/DGN-WB-unscaled_0.5.db "DGN-WB-EN-unscaled_0.5") (A 33MB file will be downloaded if you click the link).

- 	- tissue: Whole Blood (default)
-	- source: DGN (default)
-	- model: Elastic Net 0.50 (default)

-The cross validated performance measures for each gene can be found in each db.

 All the scripts used to develop the prediction models can be found [here](https://github.com/hakyimlab/PrediXcan/tree/master/Paper-Scripts/Heather/DGN-calc-weights "Prediction Model Pipeline")

-###Transcriptome Prediction
+###Imputing Expression

 To predict the transcriptome from a given genotype file, include the `--predict` flag when running PrediXcan.py and specify the following arguments:

 1. genelist: list of genes.
+Optional.
 By default it will use all available genes in model database
 2. dosages: imputed genotype file path.
 Default value: 'data/dosages/'
 3. dosage_prefix: prefix of dosage file.
 Default value: 'chr'
 4. weights: full name of database.
 Default value: 'weight.db'
 5. output_dir: path to the desired output directory.
-Default value: 'output'
+Default value: 'output/'

 This will produce a file in the specified output directory called `predicted_expression.txt`, which contains all of the predicted expression levels.

 ####Dosage File Format
-- columns are snpid rsid position allele1 allele2 MAF dosage_1 ..... dosage_n
+- Columns are snpid rsid position allele1 allele2 MAF id1 ..... idn.
-- dosage for each person refers to the number of alleles for the 2nd allele listed (between 0 and 2)
+- Dosage for each person refers to the number of alleles for the 2nd allele listed (between 0 and 2).
-- it is expected that there will be one file per chromosome
+- It is expected that there will be one file per chromosome.
+- There must be a file of the individuals with id #'s listed in the same order as the genotype columns.
+This should be in the format of a PLINK .fam file.

 ####Usage
 > ./PrediXcan.py  --predict --dosages dosagefile_path  --dosages_prefix chr --weights prediction_db --output_dir output

 ####Prediction Example
 - Download and untar this file [Prediction Example tar file](https://s3.amazonaws.com/imlab-open/Data/PredictDB/predixcan_predict_example.tar)
+    - To untar, go the folder and run `tar -xvf predixcan_predict_example.tar`
 - Go to folder and run the following

 > ./PrediXcan.py --predict --dosages dosages --dosages_prefix chr --weights DGN-WB_0.5.db --output_dir output

-###Phenotype Association
+###Running Association with Phenotype

 To perform an association test between the predicted expression levels and phenotype, include the `--assoc` flag when running PrediXcan.py and specify the following arguments: